 There is a distinct difference in tracking your groceries vs budgeting your groceries.
 Essentially, I’m aware of our spending but there isn’t a hard limit on what we spend as there would be when sticking to a budget.

 The intent of my grocery spending number is to just be actual food.
 I try not to include paper products, cleaning products or other miscellaneous stuff.

 A likely reason why the amount we spend on groceries has been on the upswing is because I’ve been doing a poor job of pulling out all the “non-food” expenses.

 When you have two kids in the house you can’t do everything!

 Grocery spending for a couple in Toronto, Canada

-Bri and her partner don’t track their spending in detail, but on average they spend just over $400 CAD (about $300 USD) per month.
+Bri and her partner don’t track their spending in detail, but on average they try to maintain a frugal kitchen and spend just over $400 CAD (about $300 USD) per month.
 This includes all food and household supplies bought at grocery stores, but doesn’t include dining out or alcohol.

 - Food for 1 adult male and 1 adult female

 - Try to use reusables instead of paper products

 - Try to use home made cleaners like baking soda instead of boughten chemical cleaners